Who I am

 Machine Learning for Proofs: What can machine learning do for proof engineers, and how can this advance the state of the art in machine learning?
 What would it take to make machine learning tools for proofs much more practical---to infer and apply deep semantic relations, and to handle the tasks most difficult for proof engineers?
 How can we use machine learning to help people not just prove, but also specify what they want to prove to begin with?
 This is an exciting and hot topic I'm having a lot of fun exploring with many collaborators.

 Proof Engineering: How can we advance the state of the art in proof engineering, and use it to drive the development of large, secure, and robust verified software and hardware systems?
-I have two collaborations exploring new domains and new kinds of proof engineering, looking at everything from compilation of proofs to verification of critical security properties of hardware.
+I have several collaborations exploring new domains and new kinds of proof engineering, looking at everything from compilation of proofs to verification of critical security properties of computer architectures.

 Next